open-power/op-build/doc/process/KernelTree.rst

 version number.
 These versions will be present as tags in the git repository hosted at https://github.com/open-power/linux.

+We aim to follow "the latest upstream release".

+For op-build stable trees, we follow the latest stable release of the kernel that particular op-build release was made with.
+Since op-build stable releases may outlast how long an upstream kernel is maintain for, we will move up the kernel version we use until the next LTS kernel.
+Once on an LTS kernel, an op-build stable release will stick with that version.

 Tree and patches
 ----------------